-Our Maybelle Medallion Regal Valance in colors Cayenne or Chambray will add a touch-of-class to your décor with its grand medallion motif accented with an elegant center tassel.
-Choose your favorite look; with or without a center tassel.
-Create a stunning focal point with our matching Maybelle Medallion Rod Pocket Panels beneath.
+Our Maybelle Medallion Regal Valance will add a touch-of-class to your décor with its grand medallion motif.
+Choose your favorite looks from colors Cayenne, Chambray, or *Peppercorn, and with or without a center tassel.
+Create a stunning focal point with our matching Maybelle Medallion Rod Pocket Panels beneath. *Note: Peppercorn available without center tassel only.

 Visit the Related Products tab to view the complete Maybelle Medallion Collection, and to request fabric swatches.
 For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more product information.